AbhijitMazumder97/Excel-Maven-Roasters-Coffee-Shop-Sales-Analysis/README.md

 ${\color{brown}\text{Fig.: Lower Manhattan Revenue Trend}}$

-- **February** saw a decline either due to post-holiday fatigue or fewer weekdays.
+- **February** saw a decline due to post-holiday fatigue or cold weather.
 - Strong revenue growth from **March to May (maximum growth in May)** reflects high spring caffeine demand and increased customer traffic.
 - Minimal growth in **June** suggests stabilization, highlighting the need for targeted summer promotions.